MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-probability-function.md

 4. Set any parameters that are required by the distribution.

-5. Choose one of three statistics to create:
+5. Choose one of three statistics to create: the cumulative distribution function (**cdf**), inverse cumulative distribution function (**InverseCdf)**, or Probability density function (**pdf**).

-    -   **cdf**: Cumulative distribution function

-        Returns the probability for a compound event, defined as the sum of ocurrences when the random variable takes a value smaller than some specific value x.
-In other words, it answers the question: "How common are samples that are less than or equal to this value?"
-This function can be used with both continuous and discrete numeric variables.

-    -   **InverseCdf**: Inverse cumulative distribution function

-        Returns the value associated with a specific cumulative probability (cdf).
-In other words, it answers the question: "What is the value of x at which the cdf function returns the cumulative probability y?"

-    -   **pdf**: Probability density function

-        Describes the relative likelihood for a random variable to be a specific value.
-In other words, it answers the question: "How common are samples at exactly this value?"
+    See the [Technical notes](#bkmk_Notes) section for [definitions](#bkmk_Definitions).

 6. Use the column selector to choose the columns over which to compute the selected probability distribution.

-    + All the columns you select must have a numerical data type.
+    - All the columns you select must have a numerical data type.

-    + The range of data in the column must also be valid, given the selected probability function.
+    - The range of data in the column must also be valid, given the selected probability function.
 Otherwise, an error or NaN result may occur.

-    + For sparse columns, any values that correspond to background zeros will not be processed.
+    - For sparse columns, any values that correspond to background zeros will not be processed.

 7. Use the **Result mode** option to specify how to output the results.
 You can replace column values with the probability distribution values, append the new values to the dataset, or return only the probability distribution values.